Better Than Takeout: Healthy Homemade Nando’s Loaded Fries Recipe

 Is this suitable for freezing?

 You should not freeze the assembled dish.
 However, you can freeze the cooked pulled chicken in portions.
 This is a great meal prep hack.
-Next time you want loaded fries, just defrost a portion of chicken and cook some fresh chips.
+Next time you want Nando’s loaded fries, just defrost a portion of chicken and cook some fresh chips.

 Conclusion

 Creating a homemade Nando’s loaded fries is a fantastic way to enjoy your favourite comfort food without sabotaging your healthy eating goals.
-By making your own chips and swapping out the heavy sauces, you can save hundreds of calories and a fair bit of money too.
+By making your own chips and swapping out the heavy sauces, you can save hundreds of calories and a fair bit of money, too.